 AsmJit provides functionality that can be used to define function signatures and to calculate automatically optimal function frame that can be used directly by a prolog and epilog insertion.
 This feature was exclusive to AsmJit's Compiler for a very long time, but was abstracted out and is now available for all users regardless of the emitter they use.
-The design of handling functions prologs and epilogs allows generally two use cases:
+The following use cases are possible:

 The following concepts are used to describe and create functions in AsmJit:

 double, and all possible vector types to match ISAs up to AVX512.
 Type::Id was introduced originally for Compiler, but it's now used by FuncSignature as well.